Who can be a Mentee

 Mentees are expected to:

-- participate in the half-day workshops at the beginning, middle and end of the Program
+- participate in the career development workshops at the beginning, middle and end of the program and be prepared for these workshops by completing the pre-workshop activities

 - To assist with the matching process, Mentees will be invited to nominate Mentors after reviewing the Mentor profiles.
 The matching committee, comprising NECTAR staff and ANU College representatives, will then match Mentees with a suitable Mentor based on their nominations and needs as Mentee.

-It is expected that the total investment for Mentees, who participate in all Program events and activities and meet their Mentor every month for 7 months, is less than 35 hours over the duration of the 9-month Program.
-For a Program overview, please see here.
+It is expected that the total investment for Mentees, who participate in all program events and activities and meet their Mentor every month for 7 months, is less than 30 hours over the duration of the 9-month program.
+For more information please read the Statement of Expectations for Mentees.

 How to apply

-Placement in the Program are strictly limited with quotas for the different ANU Colleges to ensure equity of access.
+Placement in the program are strictly limited with quotas for the different ANU Colleges to ensure equity of access.
 ECAs can apply to become a Mentee by filling out an online application form (links provided on this website).
-Applications for the 2020 Program will open on 3 February 2020 and close 1 March 2020.
-As part of the application process, applicants will be required to confirm that they have read and understood what is involved in participating in the Program as a Mentee (see above).
-Applicants will also be given the opportunity to provide a reason why they would like to participate as a Mentee in the Program (100 words max).
+Applications for the 2021 program will open on 2 February 2021 and close 28 February 2021.
+As part of the application process, applicants will be required to confirm that they have read and understood what is involved in participating in the program as a Mentee (see above).
+Applicants will also be given the opportunity to provide a reason why they would like to participate as a Mentee in the program (100 words max).

 How to withdraw from the Program